-Hello, I am the psychoanalyst Svetlana Ovsyannikova
+Hello, I am the psychotherapist Svetlana Ovsyannikova

 LET'S GET THIS STRAIGHT

-The psychoanalyst's main job is to facilitate a sense of emphasis in life.
+The psychotherapist's main job is to facilitate a sense of emphasis in life.
 To live a life full of joy and satisfaction, to appreciate life in all its manifestations, to cope with difficulties more easily, to believe, love and create.

 My journey into psychology began in 2005.
 After graduating from Moscow Finance Academy and ACCA (Association of Chartered Certified Accountants, one of the largest and fastest-growing international professional associations) I was able to build a career in international tax management.
 Starting as a consultant, and step by step becoming a tax director at major international accounting firms.